jhchein/AzureML-Job-Replayer/README.md

 You may want to:

-- Migrate jobs from dev/test to prod workspaces
+- Migrate job metrics to new workspaces
 - Reconstruct job lineage from a deprecated workspace
-- Retain structure and results without re-running expensive training
-- Create a consistent audit trail across tenants
+- Create consistent job tracking within AzureML across tenants and workspaces

 ---